Teembokeem/WDI_work/work/w04/d02/instructor/ruby_buffet/ruby_methods.md

 You have a BMI of 26.
 ```

-> Phil and Dean are having a competition to reduce their BMI over the
+> Phil and Ezra are having a competition to reduce their BMI
 > for bikini season.
 What are your plans to stay healthy in class?

 #### Part C: Methods